hemanthkolli031/virtualenv/docs/installation.rst

 via pip
 -------

-Alternatively you can install it within the global Python interpreter itself (perhaps as a user package via the ``--user`` flag).
+Alternatively, you can install it within the global Python interpreter itself (perhaps as a user package via the ``--user`` flag).
 Be cautious if you are using a python install that is managed by your operating system or another package manager. ``pip`` might not coordinate with those tools, and may leave your system in an inconsistent state.
 Note, if you go down this path you need to ensure pip is new enough per the subsections below: